Record Bar: 1960s

 On September 24, 1960, Harry and Bertha Bergman purchased the Record Bar, a single 800 sqft store in Durham.
 Gross sales for the first year total $125,000.

 In 1962, the Bergmans enlarged the Durham store to 3300 sqft to accommodate the growing selection of records.
-On August 11, 1963, Barrie Bergman married Arlene Macklin of Chapel Hill, North Carolina, and together they opeed Record Bar's second location, on Henderson St. in downtown Chapel Hill.
+On August 11, 1963, Barrie Bergman married Arlene Macklin of Chapel Hill, North Carolina, and together they opened Record Bar's second location, on Henderson St. in downtown Chapel Hill.
 This store was the relocated Burlington Musicland which they renamed.
 The Beatles released their first American LP, Meet the Beatles in 1964.
-Barrie commened, "It didn't just change our business - it changed the world."
+Barrie commented, "It didn't just change our business - it changed the world."

 On August 14, 1966, Lane Bergman married Bill Golden, who joined the Record Bar as director of advertising and operations.
 In September 1967, Record Bar opened its first shopping center store in North Hills Shopping Center, Raleigh'.
 Manager Barrie Bergman said, "The first day in that store we did more business than we'd ever done in either of our other stores."
 Barrie and Bill were named vice presidents of Record Bar in 1968.
 At the age of 30, Barrie already had 16 years of experience in the record business.
 The following year, Rich Gonzalez joined the company as assistant manager of the downtown Durham store.
 The number of stores had grown to five, all in North Carolina.